 - We put the plan in place, give it some time to practice, and re-evaluate as needed

 If you have any questions or are ready to give this a try, email me at firstname.lastname@example.org or call/text (623) 628-0406 or simply set up an appointment right here.
-My office is in Litchfield Park, AZ and I also offer online coaching because convenience is huge when there are not enough hours in a day.
+My office is in Litchfield Park, AZ and I also offer Telehealth sessions because convenience is huge when there are not enough hours in a day and can’t find childcare.